yesbabylon/symbiose-doc/docs/developer-manual/sales.md

 # Sales

 ## Sales and Invoicing Workflow

-1. **Sale Entry:**
+### 1. Sale Entry

-    - A sale entry represents the sale of a product or service from the catalog to a customer.
+A sale entry represents the sale of a product or service from the catalog to a customer.
 It can encompass various entities such as subscriptions, support tickets, or project tasks.

-2. **Associating a Sale with Receivables:**
+### 2. Receivables
-    - For a sale to be invoiced, it needs to be associated with a "receivable."
+For a sale to be invoiced, it needs to be associated with a "receivable."
 A receivable represents an amount that is yet to be received, with information identifying the sale linked to it.

-3. **Queuing for Invoicing:**
-    - To initiate the invoicing process, receivables are queued in a receivable queue.
-This queue ensures orderly processing of receivables for invoicing.
+In Symbiose, receivables are not quite understood from an accounting perspective, but rather as a service that has been provided and validated, for which the corresponding amount is due by the client but has not yet been invoiced.

+When a service is considered a receivable, the corresponding sale entry (of any type) can no longer be modified.

+It is possible to list these receivables and group them within Receivable Queues.
+There is always at least one receivable queue per client, but a client can have multiple receivable queues.

+At any time, it is possible to select either a Receivable Queue or a particular receivable and add it to an invoice being created.

-4. **Receivable States:**
+**Receivable States:**
 - **Pending:** Receivables in this state are in draft form, awaiting further processing.
 - **Invoiced:** Once invoiced, the receivable moves to this state, indicating that it has been processed for billing.
 - **Cancelled:** Receivables can be cancelled, typically if the associated sale is voided or cancelled.

-5. **Invoicing:**
+### 3. Receivable Queues
+To initiate the invoicing process, receivables are queued in a receivable queue.
+This queue ensures orderly processing of receivables for invoicing.

+### 4. Invoicing
-    - Once a receivable is invoiced, it corresponds to a line item on a specific invoice.
+Once a receivable is invoiced, it corresponds to a line item on a specific invoice.

 **Example Workflow:**